-The U.S. Bureau of Labor Statistics (BLS) reports that registered nurses made an average salary of $77,600 in 2021.
-The BLS doesn’t track salary data for individual RN specialties, but it does report that RNs who are employed in hospitals, the most common workplace for med-surg nurses, earned a median salary of $85,020 in 2021.
+The U.S. Bureau of Labor Statistics (BLS) reports that registered nurses made a median annual salary of $81,220 in 2021.
+The BLS doesn’t track salary data for individual RN specialties, but it does report that RNs who are employed in hospitals, the most common workplace for med-surg nurses, earned a salary of more than the median in 2021.
 This isn’t true for everyone, though.
 Your specific salary as a med-surg nurse will depend on factors like your experience, education, certifications, and specific employer.
 Take a look at RN salaries by state.

 Projected job growth: 6.2%